amazon-science/dataflow-evaluation-toolkit/README.md

 cd ..
 ```

-- This codebase has been tested on `Deep Learning AMI GPU PyTorch 1.11.0 (Amazon Linux 2) 20220526` and MacOS with Python 3.7.
+This codebase has been tested on `Deep Learning AMI GPU PyTorch 1.11.0 (Amazon Linux 2) 20220526` and MacOS with Python 3.7.
-- Other OS or Python versions (shipped with Conda) have not been tested and might not work properly.
+Other OS or Python versions (shipped with Conda) have not been tested and might not work properly.

+## GUI

 To deploy the GUI, you need to install `nginx` and `npm` then: